dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 - Is the token source code **identical** to that of a previous scam?
 Is the token vulnerable to any **previously discovered vulnerability** that any pas project has suffered?

+Let's begin to answer some of these in the following sections.

 ### Open source vs Closed source

 In the non-blockchain world of software, it's OK to use closed source software if it's coming from a trusted source.
 Sure, it's safer to use open source software, as you can actually _see_ what the piece of software is doing, however, on the blockchain this is **not optional**.